 30. Fund Managers

-Fund managers are investing professionals who are charged with managing the activities of funds such as ETFs, mutual funds, and investment trusts.
-It’s the fund manager’s duty to execute trades and ensure that the funds investment activities are in align with its investment strategies and goals.
+Fund managers are investment professionals charged with managing the activities of investment-grade funds.
+It’s the fund manager’s duty to execute trades and ensure that the fund’s investment activities align with its strategies and goals.

 31. GAAP and Non-GAAP